Be part of research about genes

 There are few studies in the world like Generation New Era, that collect a broad range of information over time to try and understand the whole person.
 DNA is an important piece of this puzzle.
 By combining information about genes with the answers to the survey questions, Generation New Era can paint a fuller picture of this new generation of children and parents and what affects their health and development.

-To thank you for your contribution, we will provide an additional £5 voucher for your sample and your baby’s sample.
+To thank you for your contribution, we gave you an additional £5 voucher for your sample and your baby’s sample.

 DNA (Deoxyribonucleic acid) is the genetic material in every cell of the body including blood, saliva, skin and hair.
 A gene is a section of DNA that contains the information our bodies need to make chemicals called proteins.
 In this way, they tell your cells how to function and what characteristics to express, and thus influence what we look like on the outside and how our bodies work on the inside.
 For example, one gene contains the code to make a protein called insulin, which plays an important role in helping your body control the amount of sugar in your blood.